hex-inc/duckdb/hexpublish/README.md

 #### Steps

 1. Copy the wheels you've built (there should be separate artifact zips for the Linux and OSX wheels) into the wheelhouse directory.
-  1. It doesn't matter if you don't have the previous forked wheels in there.
+Note: It doesn't matter if you don't have the previous forked wheels in there.
 We keep a versioned `packages` file in here that we add to to make sure the index doesn't lose track of old versions.
 2. Poetry install and run `build_index.sh` from this directory.
 It should copy the wheels to a `sync` directory and render a new `index.html` there in the format pip needs
 3. `assumerole` to the "global" role (which owns the hex-internal-pypi-index bucket) and run `deploy.sh`.
 This will copy the contents of the `sync` folder to S3
 4. Commit the changes to the `packages` file